cpavel/zACK/README.md

-# Ack - The Auto-Tuning Sales Tool
+# zAck - The Auto-Tuning Sales Tool

-Ack is a powerful tool designed to automate and optimize sales processes by leveraging advanced AI capabilities.
-It integrates with various services to provide seamless operations, including Redis for caching and Celery for task management.
+zAck is an AI agentic tool designed to automate and optimize social media engagements  by leveraging advanced LLM capabilities.
+While you cant personally read and respond to every social media post with your professional expertise, zAck is able to do so 24.7.365 thereby maximizing value for you.

 ## How to Start Everything